tku137/vial-qmk/keyboards/splitkb/elora/keymaps/tku137/readme.md

 ## Adjust leyer

-The adjust layer uses some keyboard specific settings on the right and has been extended by brightness keys on the left.
-On the right, there is a RGB underglow toggle, HSV adjustment keys and RGB effect mode cycle.
-There is a fixed Rainbow Swirl effect key as well as a row of static colors to choose from.
+The adjust layer uses some keyboard specific settings on the right.
+The right has buttons for switching the default base layer, adjusting the screen brigheness (if supported) and setting the target WPM.
+The left has buttons to save and load the default RGB setting and controls to modify every aspect of the RGB underglow.